 School Report and Counselor Recommendation

 These should be submitted by your high school counselor.
 Be assured that you are not disadvantaged in the admissions process if you attend a large high school, and your counselor is not able to provide a highly personalized recommendation.
 This is one aspect of our holistic admissions review, and we do not expect every student to provide a detailed counselor recommendation.
+We also no longer require that school counselors answer a question about applicants' disciplinary history.

 Your counselor should submit this form by Feb.
 15 along with an updated transcript containing your most recent senior-year grades (typically, first-semester grades).